Daily Leadership Thought #126 – Tap Into Your Flow

-Mihaly Csikszentmihalyi introduced the concept of “Flow” which is defined as the mental state of operation in which a person in an activity is fully immersed in a feeling of energized focus, full involvement, and success in the process of the activity.
-We all experience this state of being to varying degrees and frequency.
-It can be at work or in our personal life, but it is hard to miss it when it happens.
-It almost feels as if we are operating in a different dimension of life where things are aligning as they should and the uniqueness of our being is allowed to flourish.
+Mihaly Csikszentmihalyi introduced the concept of “Flow”, which is defined as the mental state of operation in which a person in an activity is fully immersed in a feeling of energized focus, full involvement, and success in the process of the activity.
+We all experience this state of being to varying degrees and frequencies.
+It can happen at work or in our personal lives, but it’s hard to miss.
+It feels like we’re in a different dimension where everything is in order and our uniqueness can thrive.

-I have always felt that “flow” should be the goal not the exception in life.
-Far too many people work at jobs they don’t like, engaging in activities that provide no sense of meaning to them, and that rarely tap into their true talents and passions.
-In their home life, they similarly fall into routines that become “ruts” if they are not careful and are overwhelmed by their daily, weekly, and monthly responsibilities.
+I have always felt that “flow” should be the goal, not the exception in life.
+Far too many people work at jobs they dislike, engaging in activities that provide no sense of meaning to them and rarely tap into their true talents and passions.
+In their home lives, people similarly fall into routines that can become “ruts” if they are not careful, leading to feelings of being overwhelmed by their daily, weekly, and monthly responsibilities.
 There is a sense of slowly losing yourself to the “busyness” of life.
-You get further away from your true self and what makes you happy.
+You become further removed from your true self and what truly makes you happy.

 We all have natural talents, abilities, interests, and character traits that make us unique individuals.
 Flow is achieved when we tap into those aspects of ourselves that make us special.
 Self-awareness and honest reflection can make a substantial difference to our state of being.
-If you can build the wisdom and courage not to conform to societal pressures, but instead choose to chart a course based on your own uniqueness and what makes you feel purposeful, energized, and happy, the river of life will “flow” more easily.
+If you can build the wisdom and courage not to conform to societal pressures but instead choose to chart your life based on your uniqueness and what makes you feel purposeful, energized, and happy, the river of life will “flow” more easily.

 Related articles